shalanah/shalanah/README.md

 ## ☕️ Work

 - On a self-funded sabbatical 🏝️
-- Looking forward to making new apps, updating old ones, and lots of 3D 📦 + 2D ◼️ experiments on the way!
+- Working on new apps, updating old ones, and lots of 3D 📦 + 2D ◼️ experiments on the way!

 ## 🪴 Side Projects
 - <a href="https://spiralbetty.com">Spiral Betty</a> - Spiralize your images.
 Spiral Betty went viral on <a href="https://tiktok.com/tag/spiralbetty">TikTok</a>.